isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 ## 2026

+### May

+2026-05-19

+Improvements:

+- Security improvements - users must re-authenticate
+- @mentions avatar fallback to user initials icon
+- API documentation

+    - GET /user/preferences and /user/preferences/{key}
+    - GET /board/{boardId}/taskstats
+    - GET /board/{boardId}/history and /board/history/my
+    - GET /node/search and /node/cards
+    - POST /node/{nodeId}/fields

 ### April

+2026-04-17

+Feature:

+- New micro app: Select Board.
+Useful to embed a board in other pages

+Improvements:

+- Security: transition auth header used by UI from `token` to `Authentication`

 2026-04-02

 Features:

 - Ability to sort list by different methods including alphabetically as well as created, updated, start and due dates

 ### March